avl39/ENGR0016-MATLAB/Resources/Notes.md

 # Avery Law ENGR 0016: Intro to Engineering Computing with Dr. Matt, semi-professional skiier

+## 4.9.24

+### Do Now - Analyzing an FFT plots and Spectrograms

+#### FFT Plots

+- A larger spike represents a more prevalent frequency
+- More noise/messiness in the fft represents more present frequencies

+#### Spectrograms

+- A frequency that changes over time will be represented in a spectrogram

 ## 4.4.24

 ### Do Now - Spectrogram example